 Reference management tools can be used to store references, and to organise these using features such as groups, labels, and notes.
 These tools also integrate with word processing software such as MS Word to easily create in-text citations and reference lists using the style needed, e.g. APA, Harvard, or Vancouver.

-As a graduate you may no longer need to prepare written reports using the same level of referencing as required for your assignments.
+As a graduate you may no longer need to prepare written reports using the same level of referencing as required for your assessments.
 But you may still wish to monitor interesting or useful material for major projects you work on.
 Keeping track of resources such as government reports, websites, conference papers, theses, book chapters and journal articles means you don't have to hunt down sources all over again.
 This will save you a lot of time and frustration!

 You may have had access to Endnote as a student.
 Although a very basic free web version of Endnote is available, after you have graduated you may need to explore other options for reference management, unless you pay for your own access or are affiliated with an organisation that has institutional access.